Day Trading

 What Is Day Trading?

-Day trading is a trading style where all positions are opened and closed within the same trading session.
-No positions are held overnight, eliminating the risk of adverse gaps or after-hours news.
-Day traders profit from short-term price fluctuations, typically holding positions for minutes to hours.
+Day trading is a trading style where all positions are opened and closed within the same trading session, with no exposure carried overnight.
+This discipline eliminates the risk of adverse price gaps caused by after-hours earnings releases, geopolitical events, or macroeconomic data drops that can move prices dramatically before the next open.
+Day traders profit from short-term price fluctuations, typically holding positions for seconds to hours, and rely on high-probability setups repeated consistently across dozens or hundreds of trades per month.

 Common Day Trading Strategies

-Scalping is an extreme form of day trading where traders aim for very small profits (cents per share) on a large number of trades.
-Scalpers hold positions for seconds to minutes and rely on tight spreads and fast execution.
+Scalping is an extreme form of day trading targeting very small profits, often just a few cents per share, across a large number of trades.
+Scalpers hold positions for seconds to minutes and depend on direct-access platforms, Level 2 quotes, and tight bid-ask spreads.
+The strategy is highly sensitive to transaction costs and execution quality.

-VWAP strategies use the Volume-Weighted Average Price as an intraday anchor.
-Traders buy pullbacks to VWAP in uptrending stocks and sell rallies to VWAP in downtrending stocks.
-VWAP acts as an intraday "fair value" reference.
+VWAP strategies use the Volume-Weighted Average Price as an intraday anchor representing fair value.
+Institutional algorithms frequently execute around VWAP, making it a self-fulfilling reference level.
+Traders buy pullbacks to VWAP in uptrending stocks and fade rallies to VWAP in downtrending ones, using the level as both a target and a stop reference.

 Frequently Asked Questions

-What is the best market for day trading?
+▶What markets are best suited for day trading?

 Day Trading is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Day Trading is influencing current positions.